maticnetwork/heimdall/README.md

 ### Install from source

-Make sure your have go1.11+ already installed
+Make sure you have go1.11+ already installed

 ### Install
 ```bash